ajeevani/MetLibraryApp/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with any enhancements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any inquiries or questions, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or questions, please reach out to [arman.jeevani@gmail.com](mailto:arman.jeevani@gmail.com).